Detecting ideals in reduced crossed product C*-algebras of topological dynamical systems: Preliminaries

 This justifies our conventions sufficiently. \end{remark}

 \begin{convention} If $\Gamma$ is a group, then a twist over $\Gamma$ is the same as an extension $1 \to \rS^1 \to E \to \Gamma \to 1$ and hence up to choice of a section $\Gamma \to E$ the same as an element in $\rH^2(\Gamma, \rS^1)$.
-In view of \cref{rem:conventions}, in some situations we continue to use the notation $\Cstarred(\Gamma, E)$ for the associated twisted group \Cstar-algebra. \end{convention} We will also use the following completions of the twisted groupoid algebra $\cC(\cG, \cE)$.
-We denote by \begin{itemize} \item $\Lone (\cG, \cE)$ its $I$-norm completion, which is a Banach $*$-algebra, \item $\Cstar(\cG, \cE)$ the enveloping $C^*$-algebra of $\Lone (\cG, \cE)$, and \item $\Cstarred(\cG, \cE)$ the reduced $\Cstar$-algebra completion of $\Lone(\cG, \cE)$. \end{itemize} For a locally compact {\'e}tale Hausdorff groupoid $\cG$ we denote the interior of its isotropy groupoid by $\IsoInt{\cG}$.
-For $x \in \unitspace{\cG}$, let $\IsoInt{G}_x$ be the group appearing in the fibre $x$ of $\IsoInt{\cG}$.
+In view of \cref{rem:conventions}, in some situations we continue to use the notation $\Cstarred(\Gamma, E)$ for the associated twisted group \Cstar-algebra. \end{convention} We will also use the following completions of the twisted groupoid algebra $\cC(\cG, \cE)$. \begin{itemize} \item $\Lone (\cG, \cE)$ denotes its $I$-norm completion, which is a Banach $*$-algebra.
+Specifically, it is the completion of $\cC (\cG, \cE)$ in the norm

+for $f \in \cC(\cG,\cE)$. \item $\Cstar(\cG, \cE)$ denotes the enveloping $\Cstar$-algebra of $\Lone (\cG, \cE)$, and \item $\Cstarred(\cG, \cE)$ denotes the reduced $\Cstar$-algebra completion of $\Lone(\cG, \cE)$. \end{itemize} For a locally compact {\'e}tale Hausdorff groupoid $\cG$ we denote the interior of its isotropy groupoid by $\IsoInt{\cG}$.
+For $x \in \unitspace{\cG}$, let $\IsoInt{\cG}_x$ be the group appearing in the fibre $x$ of $\IsoInt{\cG}$.
 It has been shown in \cite[Corollary 2.11]{armstrong2022-uniqueness} that for a twist $\cE$ over a locally compact {\'e}tale Hausdorff groupoid $\cG$ \begin{itemize} \item the interior of the isotropy subgroupoid $\IsoInt{\cE}$ is a twist over the interior of the isotropy subgroupoid $\IsoInt{\cG}$, and \item for each $x \in \unitspace{\cG}$, the isotropy group $\IsoInt{\cE}_x$ is a twist over the isotropy group $\IsoInt{\cG}_x$. \end{itemize} We will apply the following result on the ideal intersection property for twisted groupoid \mbox{\Cstar-algebras} associated with a twist over a locally compact {\'e}tale Hausdorff groupoid and its restriction to the interior of the isotropy bundle.
 We summarise results from \cite[Proposition 6.1 and Theorem 6.3]{armstrong2022-uniqueness}, which generalised previous work in the untwisted case published in \cite{brownnagyreznikoffsimswilliams2016}. \begin{theorem}[\cite{armstrong2022-uniqueness}] Let $\cE$ be a twist over a second-countable locally compact {\'e}tale Hausdorff groupoid $\cG$.
 There is an injective $\ast$-homomorphism $\iota \colon \Cstarred(\IsoInt{\cG}, \IsoInt{\cE}) \to \Cstarred(\cG, \cE)$ such that

 for all $f \in \cC(\IsoInt{\cG}, \IsoInt{\cE})$ and all $g \in \cE$.
 The image of $\iota$ has the ideal intersection property in $\Cstarred(\cG, \cE)$. \end{theorem}